Skip to main content

 Before LPI, certain medications can trigger angle closure in at-risk patients.
 After a patent (open) LPI:

-• Antihistamines, decongestants, antidepressants: risk significantly reduced
+• Antihistamines, decongestants, antidepressants: risk is often significantly reduced after confirmed patent LPI, but confirm with your ophthalmologist

 Always remind healthcare providers about your eye history.
+LPI helps, but it does not erase every medication or dilation concern in every narrow-angle patient.

 Ongoing Care